tarasowski/javascript-pocketguide/nodejs/002_debugging.md

 * Trial and error: remove code you think is leaky
 * Modularize&refactor your code (that will help you to isolate the problems)

-You can use this tool to loadtest your http requests [loadtest npm](https://www.npmjs.com/package/loadtest)
+**Note:** You can use this tool to loadtest your http requests [loadtest npm](https://www.npmjs.com/package/loadtest)

+**Note:** You can install [heapdump npm](https://www.npmjs.com/package/heapdump) it will create heap snapshots and you can load the snapshots into the DevTool and analyse them inside Google DevTools.